 where \citep[e.g.][]{Viel05_WDM}

 with $\nu = 1.12$ and

-This is obtained by fitting the output of Boltzmann codes for wavenumbers $k<5 \, h \, \Mpc^{-1}$.
+This was obtained by fitting the output of Boltzmann codes for wavenumbers $k<5 \, h \, \Mpc^{-1}$.

-For both CDM and WDM models, we compute the HMF and linear bias by using the fits to numerical simulations \citep[][]{ST_99,ST_01}.
-Following \cite{parimbelli_21}, we determine the linear mass variance smoothed on the halo scale with the so-called `smooth-$k$' window function, which avoids the excess of low-mass halos predicted by the standard top-hat filter in models with a small-scale cutoff, while providing a reasonable fit to N-body simulation results:
+For both CDM and WDM models, we computed the HMF and linear bias by using the fits to numerical simulations \citep[][]{ST_99,ST_01}.
+Following \cite{parimbelli_21}, we determined the linear mass variance smoothed on the halo scale with the so-called smooth-$k$ window function, which avoids the excess of low-mass haloes predicted by the standard top-hat filter in models with a small-scale cutoff while providing a reasonable fit to N-body simulation results: